 Positive Family Experience

-An extended family includes multiple adults and multiple generations of a family living in the same household, and while it may have challenges for authority figures and balancing resources, it can also be a wonderful experience to be part of a close-knit, loving family with many different relatives and generations.
+An extended family includes multiple adults and kids or multiple generations of a family living in the same household or keeping very close ties.
+While it may have challenges for authority figures and balancing resources, it can also be a wonderful experience to be part of a close-knit, loving family with different relatives and generations.